 All required readings are available for download at the links provided (while on CUHK's network or VPN) or else through a Google Drive shared folder here: bit.ly/30knSCs.
 If you print out the readings, PLEASE minimize paper use by printing double-sided, and with 2 pages per side if the PDF pages are small enough (i.e. roughly A5 size or less, 5.8 x 8.3 in / 148 x 210 mm).
-An annotated list of additional readings on the various topics can be found here: bit.ly/3hoo3lR (NB: this is a work in progress).

-6 September
+4 September